Monday, March 30, 2020

 I'm hopeful that the new normal on the weekends will be short-lived.
 Gloomy skies and long lines at the grocery store are nothing to look forward to.

-While I am grateful that I have a car to get there early, and money to pick up what we need (no hoarding at my house) I sincerely do not want to spend my weekends doing chores and shopping.
+While I am grateful that I have a car to get there early, and money to pick up what we need I sincerely do not want to spend my weekends doing chores and shopping.

 I waited in line for 40 minutes, shopped for 25.
 And I was calm as I quickly made my way through the store, mindful that many were still waiting in that long line outside.

 A full pantry resulted.
-Like I said, we aren't hoarding.
 I think that between cooking and take-out, we can feed ourselves for two weeks.
-I focused mainly on dried beans, meat, and cheese. {why yes, that IS Spam} We are still getting our Imperfect Foods boxes weekly and plan on eating take-out for a few meals a week.
-I want us to do our part for the small businesses in Austin and Burnet!
-Plus, a growler to go is a wonderful thing.
+I focused mainly on dried beans, meat, and cheese.
+We are still getting our Imperfect Foods boxes weekly.

-Afterwards it was gloomy and we were over it, so we headed back home.
-I made an amazing tater tot casserole and we all pooped out.
-The next day we picked up our wine from Westcave {with an extra bottle thrown in as a thank you from the owners}, then headed back to Highlands to replace the breaker. {thank goodness it was fixable!} By the time we got home it was after 5 p.m.
-I had thawed some homemade enchilada sauce to simmer over chicken breasts and serve over rice.
-It was delicious and made for a couple of great leftover lunches to boot.
-And with that, the weekend ended and we are all tossed into this crazy week.
-One day at a time...
+Back at home I made an amazing tater tot casserole and we all pooped out.
+The next day we picked up our wine from Westcave, then returned to Highlands to replace the breaker.
+By the time we got home it was after 5 p.m.
+And with that, the weekend ended and we are all tossed back into this crazy pandemic.

 Gina